Employee Termination Letter: A Complete Guide with Templates & Samples

 What is termination of employment due to misconduct?
 Termination of employment due to misconduct happens when employment is terminated due to verified violations of company policies, ethical standards, or code of conduct.

 When do we use an employee termination letter template due to misconduct?
-This is for cases involving documented misconduct such as harassment, theft, insubordination, or other serious policy violations that warrant immediate termination post-investigation
+This is for cases involving documented misconduct such as harassment, theft, insubordination, or other serious policy violations that warrant immediate termination post-investigation.

-Employee Termination Letter Sample for Termination of Employment Due To Misconduct
+Template for Termination of Employment Due To Misconduct

 [Date]